adiman1/liveheartrate/Layer 1 - Data Source/source_explained.md

 2) The GATT profiles and UUIDs are standards assigned by the **Bluetooth SIG (Special Interest Group)** and are supported by most smartwatches.

-For Example: These ID's are the one used to subscribe for relevant data of the device.
-(1.e) Heart Rate Services and Notifications
+For Example: These ID's are the one used to subscribe for relevant data of the device. (i.e) Heart Rate Services and Notifications

 | Component              | UUID (Short) | Full UUID                                      |
 |------------------------|--------------|------------------------------------------------|